Topics Map > Office of the Secretary of the Faculty > Faculty Senate > University Committee

 7. Faculty surveys (Jenn Sheridan)

-a.
-The UC considered and unanimously approved one appointment-initial tenure clock extension request.
+considered and unanimously approved one appointment-initial tenure clock extension

 b.
 The UC considered a revised request to hire a former tenure-track faculty member as academic staff.
 The committee was convinced that the opening was created to address a real need in the unit, that the recruitment and selection process to fill the position was open and transparent, and that the person selected through that process was chosen due to his qualifications and not because of any connection to the unit or the college.
 Wanner moved approval of the rule waiver request.
 Seconded.
 Approved unanimously.